This page contains affiliate links. For more information please read my Disclosure Policy.

-Drizzle it on some Rosemary Olive Oil Cake, combine with some Cinnamon Nut granola and yogurt for a fabulous morning parfait, or take some Deep Fried Cheesecake Bites to a whole new level of decadent.
+Drizzle it on some Rosemary Olive Oil Cake or Sheet Pan Pancakes, combine with some Cinnamon Nut granola and yogurt for a fabulous morning parfait, or take some Deep Fried Cheesecake Bites to a whole new level of decadent.

 Let’s be real, there are no wrong choices here!
 Eat it with a spoon if that’s your thing, I won’t judge ;).
 However you decide, all I can say is, as always, Happy Eating!